 Mantels are usually the focal point of any rooms they are found in, and there is nothing like creating an eye-catching display to really make the most of them.
 They are the perfect spot for everything from flowers to candlesticks to photo frames and treasured objets d'art.
 Here are some important tips to remember when decorating a mantel.

 - Treat the mantel as you would a piece of furniture.
 Consider its shape, structure, color, and style before you decide how you are going to decorate it.

-DO use items of different shapes and sizes.
+- Use items of different shapes and sizes.
 Start with taller items at the back and use smaller items as you work your way forward.

-DO lean items like framed art and mirrors against the wall.
+- Lean items like framed art and mirrors against the wall.
 It creates a relaxed and casual type of display.

-DON'T use items that are all the same shape.
+- Do not use items that are all the same shape.
 Create balance by mixing shapes within a display.
 For instance, a stack of elegant boxes can be topped with a small sculptural item to give a little more interest to the overall look.

 - Do not use too many materials at one time.
 For instance, do not mix gold, silver, pewter, glass, wood, or more at any one time.
 Try to limit it to two or three finishes at a given time.
 Ultimately, trust your own eye.
 It will tell you when enough is enough.

 If you do not have a mantel, do not worry about it, you can get one if you really want one.
 Beautiful second-hand mantels are available at second-hand stores like the Habitat for Humanity Restore, or you can make a DIY mantel.